awsdocs/amazon-dynamodb-developer-guide/doc_source/API_UpdateTable_v20111205.md

 ## Description<a name="API_updatetable_Description"></a>

 Updates the provisioned throughput for the given table\.
 Setting the throughput for a table helps you manage performance and is part of the provisioned throughput feature of DynamoDB\.
-For more information, see [Managing Throughput Settings on Provisioned Tables](ProvisionedThroughput.md)\.
+For more information, see [Managing Settings on DynamoDB Provisioned Capacity Tables](ProvisionedThroughput.md)\.

-The provisioned throughput values can be upgraded or downgraded based on the maximums and minimums listed in [Limits in DynamoDB](Limits.md)\.
+The provisioned throughput values can be upgraded or downgraded based on the maximums and minimums listed in [Service, Account, and Table Limits in Amazon DynamoDB](Limits.md)\.

 The table must be in the `ACTIVE` state for this operation to succeed\.
 UpdateTable is an asynchronous operation; while executing the operation, the table is in the `UPDATING` state\.
 While the table is in the `UPDATING` state, the table still has the provisioned throughput from before the call\.
 The new provisioned throughput setting is in effect only when the table returns to the `ACTIVE` state after the UpdateTable operation\.